 Services offered by Ogier Corporate Finance Limited / Ogier Legal

-Ogier Corporate Finance Limited (OCFL) is the market-leading listing agent and sponsor, wholly owned by Ogier Legal, and is able to act as a listing agent or sponsor for all listing purposes.
+Ogier Corporate Finance Limited (OCFL) is a market-leading listing agent and sponsor, wholly owned by Ogier Legal, and is able to act as a listing agent or sponsor for all listing purposes.

 Ogier Legal is experienced in the provision of high quality and cost effective professional legal services in relation to special purpose vehicles.
 We have experience in all aspects of structuring and documenting debt issuance transactions, from initial design to public offerings and listings of debt securities.